mongodb/mongo-c-driver/src/libbson/doc/installing.rst

 Building on Windows requires Windows Vista or newer and Visual Studio 2010 or newer.
 Additionally, ``cmake`` is required to generate Visual Studio project files.

 Let's start by generating Visual Studio project files for libbson.
 The following assumes we are compiling for 64-bit Windows using Visual Studio 2010 Express which can be freely downloaded from Microsoft.
+We will be utilizing ``cmake``'s out-of-source build feature to keep build artifacts separate from source files.

 .. parsed-literal::

   > cd libbson-|release|
+  > mkdir cmake-build
+  > cd cmake-build
   > cmake -G "Visual Studio 14 2015 Win64" \\
-    "-DCMAKE_INSTALL_PREFIX=C:\\libbson"
+    "-DCMAKE_INSTALL_PREFIX=C:\\libbson" \\
+    ..
   > msbuild.exe ALL_BUILD.vcxproj
   > msbuild.exe INSTALL.vcxproj